 While my stress book was not selling to any reasonable degree, the simple books about the ABC model of REBT, produced by Dr Albert Ellis, were selling much better.
 Those books presented an exaggerated claim that they could help the reader to quickly and relatively effortlessly get rid of any problem, simply by changing their beliefs about the problems they encountered.

-My new book demonstrates that there was never any solid evidence that this claim is true.
-It also demonstrates that, in the process, the REBT/CBT model blames the client for their own upsets, thus excusing the harshness of current government policy in the US and the UK, where the riche are enriched and the poor are squashed!
-That squashing process huts, and causes emotional distress and physical health problems.
+My REBT book demonstrates that there was never any solid evidence that this claim is true.
+It also demonstrates that, in the process, the REBT/CBT model blames the client for their own upsets, thus excusing the harshness of current government policy in the US and the UK, where the rich are enriched and the poor are squashed!
+That squashing process hurts, and causes emotional distress and physical health problems.